sigoden/clii/README.md

 yarn add cmru
 ```

-2. Add follow content to the head of your module file.
+2. Add follow content to your file.

 ```js
 import cmru from "cmru";